Kiss Me More

-"Kiss Me More" is a song by American rapper and singer Doja Cat featuring fellow American singer SZA from the former's third studio album Planet Her (2021).
-The song was released on April 9, 2021 as its lead single through Kemosabe and RCA Records.
-It was written by the artists alongside Stephen Kipner, Terry Shaddick, Carter Lang, and Yeti Beats, with the latter serving as producer along with Rogét Chahayed and additional production from Lang and Tizhimself.
-It has been described as a disco-influenced pop song.
+"Kiss Me More" is a song by American rapper and singer Doja Cat featuring American singer SZA from the former's third studio album Planet Her (2021).
+It was released on April 9, 2021, as the album's lead single through Kemosabe and RCA Records.
+"Kiss Me More" was written by the artists alongside producers Yeti Beats and Rogét Chahayed, as well as Tizhimself and Carter Lang, who both provided additional production, and Lukasz Gottwald.
+It has been described as a disco and rap influenced pop song.

-As it interpolates the melody of the chorus from English-Australian singer Olivia Newton-John's 1981 single "Physical", additional co-writing credits on the track go to Steve Kipner and Terry Shaddick.
-"Kiss Me More" became a number-one song in New Zealand, Mexico, Malaysia and Singapore, and reached the top-five in eighteen countries including Canada, the United Kingdom, Australia and the United States.
-She reach the top ten in India and Hungary, top twenty in Portugal, top thirty in France and Slovakia and top forty in Brazil and Germany.
-It is the longest running all-female top 10 hit in the latter's history.
+As it interpolates the melody of the chorus from Olivia Newton-John's 1981 single "Physical", additional co-writing credits on the track go to Steve Kipner and Terry Shaddick.
+"Kiss Me More" met a huge commercial success, peaking atop in New Zealand, Mexico, Malaysia and Singapore, and reached the top five in eighteen countries including Norway, the United Kingdom and the United States, top twenty in the Netherlands, Czech Republic, Slovakia, Belgium, Iceland, Portugal, Switzerland, Sweden, Austria and Hungary and top forty in France, Panama, Germany and Brazil.
+It is also the longest-running all-female top 10 hit in American chart history.
+It is certified Diamond in France and Multiplatinum in twelve additional countries, including five-times Platinum in the US.
 The song won the Grammy Award for Best Pop Duo/Group Performance (becoming both Doja and SZA's first Grammy wins) and was also nominated for Record of the Year and Song of the Year.